 Let’s look at various tolerance levels and see how long each person of that level should wait during their T-break.

-You know the ones with low tolerance – heck, you might even be one of the ones with a low tolerance.
+The first level is for those who already have a relatively low tolerance.
 Typically, this is where beginners and very casual smokers usually fit.
-And, while they’re rare, there are even the daily smokers that still manage to have an incredibly low tolerance (which they can probably just thank their endocannabinoid system for).
+And, while they’re rare, there are even the daily smokers who still manage to have an incredibly low tolerance (which they can probably just thank their endocannabinoid system for).

 If you’re in this category, it’s best to hold off on using any delta-8 products for at least a week.
-The reward means such a better delta 8 experience once you’re back to taking advantage of its properties again.
+The reward means such a better D8 experience once you’re back to taking advantage of its properties again.

-The mid-tolerance level delta-8 user may enjoy it a few times a week, but not daily.
-Maybe you like to get high as a stress reliever or just something to pass the time when you get off work.
+The mid-tolerance level delta-8 user may enjoy it a few times a week but not daily.
+You could use D8 as a stress reliever to pass the time when you get off work.

 Intermediate users usually reserve their time using the product in the evenings to help stimulate better sleep or in the mornings to help them kickstart their day.
-D8 and cannabis, in general, have been shown to help with both depending on what time of the day you take the product.
-It makes sense that someone could build up a routine for this without having to use the product every day.
+Delta-8, and cannabis in general, have been shown to help with both depending on what time of the day you take the product.
+Someone could build up a routine for this without having to use the product every day.

 Finally, for the heavy hitters – you know who you are.
-These are our daily smokers, our regular delta-8 users that have built up such a high tolerance that they can barely even feel the products anymore.
+These are our daily smokers, our regular Delta-8 users who have built up such a high tolerance that they can barely even feel the products anymore.

 In the end, though, it’ll come down to your preference.
 How long do you want the break to be?
 Regardless of how long you wait, your CB receptors will have at least started to repair and reproduce at the rate they were before you started smoking frequently.